Shroamer/EC-fan-PID-controller-ardunano-/README.md

 - You can **manually set output rate**.
 This mode is stored into EEPROM to **return after power loss**.
 - Device enters manual mode with last stored value **if temp. sensor is lost**.
 - Device enters manual mode **if screen has failed**.

-//i wrote this months after i finished project, sorry for any uncertainity or errors.

 ![EC-FAN-pid controller r2 2_bb](https://user-images.githubusercontent.com/98293163/150709377-43f2c787-2473-4872-998f-7ee267ae28f0.png)
 ![EC-FAN-pid controller r2 2_schem](https://user-images.githubusercontent.com/98293163/150709451-bd5a9352-163f-49d2-b703-9abf2e3a6ef2.png)